Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 ip_security.admin_allowed | Empty array | Array of IP addresses allowed to access administration server Empty array allows all IPs |

-ip_security.trust_proxies | Empty array | Array of trusted proxy IP addresses for forwarding client information Proxy configuration |
+ip_security.trust_proxies | Empty array | Array of trusted proxy IP addresses (or CIDRs) for forwarding client information Proxy configuration |

-ip_security.trusted_ip_header | Empty string | HTTP header trusted for IP forwarding information |
+ip_security.trusted_ip_header | Empty string | HTTP header trusted for IP forwarding information.
+Thease are for the administration server.
+Not for the phishing server. |